Northwest Hills, Austin, TX

 Purpose: Noise ordinance enforcement, community policing

-District 10 City Council Member Marc Duchen
+District 10 Council Member Marc Duchen

 Local Representation & City Enforcement